List of Marvel Comics characters: N: Negator

+Nerd Hulk

+Nerd Hulk is a fictional character appearing in American comic books published by Marvel Comics.
+He appears in the Ultimate Marvel reality.

+Nerd Hulk is a clone created by Gregory Stark from Bruce Banner's stem cells.
+He has retained Banner's intelligence as well as the monster's brute strength.
+Captain America proved this to be a severe disadvantage as it took away the rage that was behind the Hulk's boundless strength and unpredictability, allowing Captain America to best Nerd Hulk in combat with relative ease.

+Nerd Hulk later joined the Avengers in confronting the Red Skull in Alaska.
+Nerd Hulk found himself completely terrified of the Cosmic Cube-wielding the Red Skull.
+However, Black Widow forced him to confront the Red Skull head on, and he at first appeared to be successful in crushing the Cosmic Cube.
+This was quickly revealed to be an illusion created by the Red Skull who then blasted the Nerd Hulk away, sending him flying into the sky.

+After a team of Avengers are sent to protect a potential target of Ghost Rider, Nerd Hulk and Black Widow learn the origin of Ghost Rider and the next target is the Vice-president.
+He hates the code name "Nerd Hulk" so he decides to change it to "Bruce Banner" and he becomes a full staff member.

+In Ultimate Comics Avengers 3, Banner is transformed into the Vampire King before being killed by Captain America.

 Network

+Network is an alias utilized by several fictional characters appearing in American comic books published by Marvel Comics.

 Sarah Vale

-Sarah Vale is a fictional character, a technopathic mutant who appears in the Marvel Comics series New X-Men: Academy X as a student at the Xavier Institute for Higher Learning.
-The character, created by Nunzio DeFilippis and Christina Weir, first appeared in New X-Men: Academy X #12.
+Sarah Vale is a technopathic mutant who appears in the Marvel series New X-Men: Academy X as a student at the Xavier Institute for Higher Learning.
+The character, created by Nunzio DeFilippis and Christina Weir, first appeared in New X-Men vol. 2 #5 (September 2004).
 She is the sister of fellow student Preview.
-One of the many mutants to lose their powers on M-Day, she is killed on a bus of depowered former Xavier Institute students that is destroyed by agents of William Stryker.
+In New X-Men #23 (2006), Sarah and several other students are killed by the Purifiers.
+She is resurrected by the Five during the Krakoan Age.

 Valerie Martin

-Valerie Martin is a fictional superhero with cybernetic body armor that grants Internet searching abilities.
+Valerie Martin is a superhero with cybernetic body armor that grants Internet searching abilities.
 The character, created by Paul Jenkins and Ramon Bachs, first appeared in Civil War: Front Line #4 (September 2006).
 She was among the anti-Registration Act faction of heroes during the superhero civil war.
-She tries to use her powers to locate Captain America and the Secret Avengers in order to join them, but before she can she and the other members of her group are apprehended by S.H.I.E.L.D.
+She tries to use her powers to locate Captain America and the Secret Avengers to join them, but before she can she and the other members of her group are apprehended by S.H.I.E.L.D.
 Network is one of the 142 registered superheroes who are part of the 50-State Initiative.

 Other versions of Network

-A version of Network appears in the Ultimate Universe named Seth Vale, a former mutant prisoner of Camp: Angel who joins the resistance led by Kitty Pryde.
+An Ultimate Marvel equivalent of Network named Seth Vale is a former mutant prisoner of Camp: Angel who joins the resistance led by Kitty Pryde.

 Network in other media

-Network (Sarah Vale) appears in Wolverine and the X-Men, voiced by Grey DeLisle.
-In the episode "X-Calibre", she is shown on a ship to Genosha which is raided by Spiral and the Reavers.
-She helps keep the ship from sinking by communicating with it.
+The Sarah Vale incarnation of Network appears in Wolverine and the X-Men, voiced by Grey DeLisle.